testbughub/L4Menu/README.md

 L4 Menu for RetroPie

 ## Description
-This is a collection of scripts for RetroPie to sync ROM's to or from a server.
+This is a collection of scripts for RetroPie to,
+for example, sync save states to or from a server.

+PS
 I'm going to be honest and say that I'm in no way a professional programmer.
 I just made this for fun and to learn.
 Any improvements or suggestions is always welcome.

-PS
-There's probably a lot of emulators it doesn't cover.
-If you feel any should be added, let me know.
+## Features
+* Show current local and public (if connected) IP addresses
+* Mount options for a server (WIP)
+* Sync your save states and ROM's with a server (WIP)
+* Connect to your server through VPN (if connected)
+* Add my custom Shutdown/Boot Splashscreen

 ## Install
 Either plug in a keyboard and press F4, or SSH into your device and then run install.sh as root.